dovletov/fantastic-robot/README.md

-cheeseburger recepi is here (:
+This is fantastic-robot project.
+Do not open it!